These creamy peanut miso noodles with shiitake mushrooms are enveloped in a rich coconut milk sauce. Ready in 30

 - Sesame seeds, for serving (optional)

 - Heat 1 tablespoon oil in a large skillet over medium heat.
-Add the mushrooms, and cook until softened and lightly brown, about 6 minutes.
-Then add 1 cup edamame, 2 minced garlic cloves, and about 1 tablespoon minced ginger, and cook until the edamame is thawed, about 1 minute more.
+Add the mushrooms and cook until soft and lightly brown, about 6 minutes.
+Then add 1 cup edamame, 2 minced garlic cloves, and 1 tablespoon minced ginger, and cook until the edamame is bright green, about 1 minute more.